osklunds/kanji-cards/README.md

 This Font Software is licensed under the SIL Open Font License, Version 1.1 .
 This license is copied ~~below~~ in `ext_assets/Noto_Sans_JP.zip.license`, and is also available with a FAQ at: [https://openfontlicense.org](https://openfontlicense.org)

 SIL OPEN FONT LICENSE Version 1.1 - 26 February 2007

+# External software libraries

+The license files for the external software libraries used by this project are located in `3pp_library_licenses`.
+A big thank you to these projects!

+No copyright infringement intended.
+If you see an issue, I'm more than happy to fix it.